pbarrett520/gnosos/dev_spec.md

   min_score: 0.50
   profiles: [Sable, Voxen]

 If absent, the binary runs with embedded defaults.
+The application is fully configurable from within the UI for common settings.
+A Settings panel writes to `config.yaml` via `POST /config` and changes take effect for new requests without restarts.
 6) Event Model (NDJSON, one object per line)

 Common envelope